subquery/documentation/docs/subquery_network/kepler/metamask/connect-metamask.md

 <!--
 ## Next Steps:

-Once you have connected with MetaMask, you need to fund your account with some DEV and Testnet tokens.
+Once you have connected with MetaMask, you need to fund your account with some MATIC and kSQT tokens.

 Please visit [How to Request for Testnet Tokens](../metamask/request-token.md) to learn more.
 -->